-- A. Course Description: (3:2:4) Prerequisite: AUMT 1407 or consent of the instructor.
-This course covers the theory of automotive air conditioning and heating systems.
-Emphasis will be on the basic refrigeration cycle and diagnosis and repair of system malfunctions.
-Topics also cover EPA guidelines for refrigerant handling and new refrigerant replacements.
-This course may be taught manufacturer specific. - B. Course Goals/Objectives Utilizing safety procedures, the student will explain the operation of the basic refrigeration cycle; diagnose and repair sir distribution systems; demonstrate proper procedures for handling refrigerant; and describe the operation of air conditioning and heating controls. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 1345 in order to successfully complete this course. - D. Academic Integrity.
-It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+- A. Course Description: (3:1:8) Mastery of automotive vehicle service and component systems repair.
+Emphasis on mastering current automotive competencies covered in related courses.
+May be taught manufacturer specific. - B. Course Goals/Objectives: Students will demonstrate a mastery level of automotive shop safety, tool and equipment usage, handling hazardous materials properly, and related vehicle system service diagnosis and repair. - C. Course Competencies: A = 100 90 B = 89 80 C = 79 70 F = 69 or below.
+A grade of "C" or higher is required to successfully complete this course. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
-If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
-On some assignments working with others is encouraged.
+If you have a question as to whether you may work with other students on an assignment, ASK YOUR INSTRUCTOR.
+On some assignments, working with others is encouraged. - E. SCANS and Foundation Skills: Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
+They include: Foundation Skills (F): 1,2,3,5,6,8,9,10,11,12.
+Competencies(C): 5,6,7,11,14,15,16,17,18,19,20.

-- E. SCANS and Foundation Skills.
-Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
-They include: Foundation Skills (F): 1,2,3,4,5,6,8,9,10,11,12.
-Competencies (C): 5,6,7,15,16,18,19,20.
-A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus. - F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, AUMT 2366).
-In addition the student will also be prepared to take the ASE Student Certification test for Heating and AC.
+A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus.

+F. Verification of Workplace Competencies-Technical Education Division.
+The learning outcomes of this course will prepare the student for employment in the automotive field.
+In addition, the student will also be prepared to take any of the ASE Student Certification Tests.